sshiyy/MAD24_P01_Team4/README.md

 will appear for users to choose their category and price range.
 The cateogry will include Mains,Pizza, Appetizer,Sidedish,Dessert,Beverages.
 For the price, it is seperate into $, $$, $$$ where $: $0 to $10
 $$: $10 to $20 $$$: $20 and above.
 Users will then be able to filter according to what they prefer and if they want to remove they can click on the 'X' button.

+- Implemented firebase for productpage
+- Fetching the product from firestore for filtering and displaying products
+- used Category and Price for filtering

 ```

 # Stage 2